loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 ## Clear New Tab

-Note: Old version of privacy policy still applies to those who are on version 5.8.4 and below: https://bit.ly/cws-privacy-policy
+Note: Old version of the Privacy Policy still applies to those who are on version 5.8.4 and below: https://bit.ly/cws-privacy-policy

 Clear New Tab only stores data required for its operation.
 For example: the extension settings, images you uploaded in the extension.